Prevent Blocked Drains

 First, check the cleanout next to the house to see if it has water in it.
 If it contains no water, then you know the blockage is somewhere in the house plumbing.
 If there is water standing in the clean out, the blockage is most likely in the line from the house to the main sewer line.

 If there is a cleanout near your property line and you find water standing in it, the problem is likely in the City sewer line.
-Under these circumstances you should discontinue using your facilities and contact the Wastewater Department, Collection Division at 813-259-1693.
+Under these circumstances you should discontinue using your facilities and contact the Wastewater Department at 813-247-3451.
 This number is manned 24/7 and technicians will be dispatched to investigate the problem.

 If there is no cleanout at the property line and water is standing in a clean out on your property, you should also contact the Wastewater Collection Division.